"The purpose of my work is to show the essence of things, the fundamental life energy I perceive in everything that surrounds us."

 In the future, Fany Mares intends to keep creating paintings that reflect her perception of the world.
 We can count on her to keep searching for that perfect state where the essence of the subject comes together with that deeper essence that surrounds us all.

-Those interested in one of Fany Mares’ paintings — or in commissioning an original work of art from her — may contact her by e-mail:
+Those interested in one of Fany Mares’ paintings — or in commissioning an original work of art from her — may contact her by email at: